epfml/disco/docs/FAQ.md

 ### VSCode can't resolve imports

 You may not be able to open the editor from the repo root level without VSCode raising imports errors.
 If that is the case, you should start VSCode from inside the module you are working such that the editor can resolve the imports.
-In practice, that is any folder level that contains a package.json such as `server`, `web-client`, etc. For example, if you are working on the CLI, you should start VSCode with the command `code cli` from the root level (or `cd cli`, `code .`)
+In practice, that is any folder level that contains a package.json such as `server`, `webapp`, etc. For example, if you are working on the CLI, you should start VSCode with the command `code cli` from the root level (or `cd cli`, `code .`)